projectbismark/projectbismark/docs/admin/quickstart.md

   802.11an)
 - Wireless network password: `bismark123`

-You may change any of these settings by visiting the router configuration application as described below.

 ### 3. Configure your BISmark router

-Start by visiting <http://myrouter.projectbismark.net>.
-You can learn more about the project from this start page, as well as accessing the router configuration page by clicking the "Configure your router" link.
+Start by visiting <http://myrouter.projectbismark.net> and clicking the "Configure your router" link.
 The default username and password are:

 - Username: `root`
 - Password: `bismark123`